SuperTavor/Foilomancer/README.md

 if I had an iOS device to test on, I probably could port it. unfortunately, I don't.

 ## How can I make Foilomancer compatible mods?
 Open FoilomancerGUI on your computer, connect your phone with ADB.
 Load the split APK you edited.
+Fill in some data about the mod.
 Foilomancer will then output a FLC file that can work everywhere and doesn't replace the split apk, it just automatically and elegantly applies the changes.